yyfeng2003/libwebplayer-app/README.md

 <h2>2.Features</h2>

 - Alternative to Android Webview for running HTML5 games, but with performance 2~3 times higher than webview
+- The runtime library file size is less than 12M bytes
 - Mainly developed in C++
 - Use OpenGLES, OpenSLES and Android V8
 - Compatible with HTML5 specification